Rabadaz/Gammazon-Vaadin-App/Readme.md

 ## Auth
 For Auth this Application is using Spring-Boot Security with the Application Database as a Datasource.

-**Note:** For demonstation Purposes the Passwords are saved as Plain-Text in the Database.
+**Note:** For demonstration purposes the Passwords are saved as Plain-Text in the Database.
-This can easily be changed by using another Password encryptor
+This can easily be changed by using another Passwordencoder

 ```java
 @Configuration